mjohnson324/MockDoc/README.md

 ### Searching for Doctors:
 **Backend:**

-**Frontend:**
+**Frontend:** Users can start searching for doctors before logging in.
+By default the search feature looks for primary care doctors in New York, but users can search for doctors anywhere based on specialty.
+A _filter_ slice of state manages the current search query and is updated based on the inputs to the search bar.

 ---
 ### Doctor Profiles:
-**Backend** For demo purposes, doctors are treated like business profiles on Yelp rather than a second set of users.
+**Backend:** For demo purposes, doctors are treated like business profiles on Yelp rather than a second set of users.
 Doctors have associations with specialties, certifications, reviews, and appointments.
 Each doctor is stored with several attributes including specialty, education and location.
 - Locations are inputted as postal addresses and stored as geographic coordinates with the aid of the _Geocoder_ gem.
-- Geocoder is also used get addresses from coordinates for display purposes on the frontend.
+- Geocoder is also used get addresses from coordinates to display to users on the frontend.

 Specialties and certifications were made into independent tables in spite of their limited nature (only ~30 boards and ~50 specialties are recognized in the US) because of the _many-to-many_ relationship existing between them.
 Doctors are associated with certifications and specialties via join tables.